Finding belonging in a lost ecosystem...

 DROWNING BAY

-Allison convinces her ex to break his commitment to the UN High Commission for Refugees and join her search to reunite the missing activist with her son.
+Allison convinces her ex to break his commitment to the UN High Commission for Refugees and join her search.
 But a corrupt detective in the pocket of an unscrupulous developer is planning to have them join the body that floats with the fish in the bay.

-Will the poison tides of the lost ecosystem teach Allison about belonging to a community again?
+Will the poison tides of the lost ecosystem teach Allison about the importance of belonging to a community again?
 She questions why she must she hold herself accountable in an irresponsible world.

 Does she lose her way in this heartbreakingly real eco-thriller?